 The diagnosis of concussion is a clinical diagnosis.
 This means that there is no blood test or imaging test that gives your provider the diagnosis.
 It is a decision made by a trained clinician evaluating all of the current facts and information at the moment.
 Concussions can be diagnosed by a trained provider on the sideline, an urgent care, an emergency room or in your physician’s office.
-A possible concussion should be evaluated within 24 hours of the injury.
-Until that athlete is evaluated, a possible concussion should be removed from play.
-Sometimes symptoms do not show up for hours or even days.
+A possible concussion should be evaluated within 24 hours of the injury by a trained physician.
+Until that athlete is evaluated by a trained health care provider, a possible concussion should be removed from play.
+Some concussions have a delayed onset, meaning that sometimes symptoms do not show up for hours or even days.
 For more information on the diagnosis of a concussion please click here.

 It is common to be confused as to where you should go when you have a concussion.
 Due to the evolving nature of concussions, multiple providers can be involved with concussion diagnosis and management.

 Athletic Trainer (ATC) : May be on the sideline.
 A health care provider trained to identify concussion signs/symptoms and determine if the athlete/person needs an immediate referral to the Emergency Room/Urgent Care or if they can go directly to a concussion specialist.
 Not all concussions need to be seen in the Emergency Room.

 Primary Care Provider/Pediatrician: Typically is the initial contact for a concussion.
 Ideally, should be evaluated and properly diagnosed within 24 hours of injury.
 As concussion management has changed over the last decade, even significantly over the past few years, every primary care provider/pediatrician will have a different comfort level with concussion.